thebiggive/donate-frontend/README.md

 ### e2e tests

 The latest tagged [Puppeteer](https://www.npmjs.com/package/puppeteer) typically uses the latest available Chromium and updates do not follow semantic versioning.
-So for it to continue working, it currently needs to be pinned to a particular "feature release", e.g. `13.3.*` for Chromium 99.
+So for it to continue working, it currently needs to be pinned to a particular "feature release", e.g. `22.8.*` for Chromium 124.

-We have also worked around some remaining Chromium compatibilty issues using the `puppeteer_skip_chromium_download` npm config flag, the `webdriver-manager` option override `versions.chrome` and the Angular e2e env var `PUPPETEER_CHROMIUM_REVISION`.
+In the past we have worked around some Chromium compatibilty issues using the `puppeteer_skip_chromium_download` npm config flag, the `webdriver-manager` option override `versions.chrome` and the Angular e2e env var `PUPPETEER_CHROMIUM_REVISION`.
-These workarounds are needed in different runtime scenarios and we should probably review if all are still needed in all the contexts they are used.
+These don't seem to be needed right now.

-To deal with difficulty matching Chromium / ChromeDriver / Puppeteer versions, it may be helpful to review [this page](https://how-to.dev/how-to-find-the-right-chromiumrevision-value-for-a-given-chromium-version).
+To deal with any difficulty matching Chromium / ChromeDriver / Puppeteer versions, it may be helpful to review [this page](https://how-to.dev/how-to-find-the-right-chromiumrevision-value-for-a-given-chromium-version).
-You might need to vary commands based on your platform, e.g. to check the Chrome release version for a locally downloaded `chromium` on MacOS:
+You might need to vary commands based on your platform, e.g. to check the Chrome release version for a locally downloaded `chromium` on macOS:

 `./node_modules/chromium/lib/chromium/chrome-mac/Chromium.app/Contents/MacOS/Chromium --version`